 - To ensure the teaching of phonics is lively, interactive and investigative.

 - To ensure children use phonic awareness across the curriculum.

 - To ensure that children know the 44 phonemes within the English language.

 - To ensure that children recognise the graphemes within words and associate them with the appropriate phoneme when reading.

 - To ensure children are taught strategies to identify and decode ‘tricky words’ within the English language.

 Implementation of Phonics Teaching

-High quality phonics lessons are taught daily in EYFS, Y1 and Y2.
-Each lesson is taught following the teaching sequence set out in the Letters and Sounds document.
+High quality phonics lessons are taught daily in EYFS and Y1.
+In some cases, phonics lessons may continue into Y2 and KS2.
+Each lesson is taught following the teaching sequence set out in the Little Wandle Letters and Sounds Revised SSP.

 This means a systematic and progressive phonics and reading programme is in place with a rigorous and robust approach meaning children make rapid progress and start reading from day 1 in FS2.

-Children in FS2 are taught a discrete phonics session daily for approximately 25 - 30 minutes as a whole class.
-Phonics skills are practiced and embedded in reading and writing through high quality continuous provision, guided reading and individual reading opportunities.
+Children in FS2 and Year 1 are taught a discrete phonics session daily for approximately 20-30 minutes as a whole class, in the Autumn term moving to a 30-45 minutes lesson in the Spring and SUmmer terms.
+Phonics skills are practiced and embedded in reading and writing through high quality continuous provision, reading practise sessions and individual reading opportunities.
 We insist that children 'keep up and not catch up' so targeted additional practice is part of our daily routine and is delivered promptly for children to keep on track.